Iamchibu/fintech_dev_wkshp/README.md

 ## Transaction Processing Stack - TPS

 **NOTE:**
 `TPS` is tightly coupled with the `Reporting Stack` and `TPS` isn't cheap to deploy on AWS :(.
 Also, before provisioning the `TPS` you would have to train and productionize a `Fraud Detector Model`.
-For those running their AWS account on a budget or are not able to quickly deploy their Fraud Detector model, we included a sample dataset of what a typical output from the `TPS` would look like for you to use on the `Reporting Stack` section.
+For those running their AWS account on a budget or are not able to quickly deploy their Fraud Detector model, we included a sample dataset on the `test_data` folder of what a typical output from the `TPS` would look like for you to use on the `Reporting Stack` section.
+Otherwise, you can proceed with `Creating Fraud Detector model` section.

 ### Creating Fraud Detector model